Lovor01/makeiteasy-popup/readme.txt

 = Why choose Makeiteasy Popup? =

-❗ Unlike other plugins, Makeiteasy Popup integrates seamlessly with WordPress, feeling like a native, built-in WP block.
+❗ Unlike some other plugins, Makeiteasy Popup integrates seamlessly with WordPress, feeling like a native, built-in WP block.
 It’s lightweight and self-sufficient, without the heavy burden of a large blocks library.
 It relies on a single tiny dependency - micromodal.js - with a combined total of only 10 kB of JavaScript ❗